larrybotha/boot-dev-c-memory-management/README.md

   - modifying a struct passed into a function will leave the original intact
   - a struct returned from a function will have a different address to the one passed in
-- to modify a struct using a function, on needs to pass a _pointer_ to the struct
+- to modify a struct using a function, one needs to pass a _pointer_ to the struct
 - accessing a struct's properties via a pointer can be done in two ways:
   - using the arrow syntax: `ptr->x`
   - by dereferencing the ptr: `(*ptr).x`